-Many people believe that travelling in Japan will cost them loads of money, but budget travel in Japan is very possible, and Japan might be more cheap to ravel than you think it is.
+Many people believe that travelling in Japan will cost them loads of money, but backpacking in Japan on a budget is very possible, and Japan might be more cheap to travel than you think it is.

 Visiting Japan in the first place should be because the place is incredible.
 A total culture shock.